spdx/spdx-spec/chapters/snippet-information.md

 ### 9.1.1 Description

 Uniquely identify any element in an SPDX document which may be referenced by other elements.
-These may be referenced internally and externally with the addition of the SPDX Document Identifier.
+These may be referenced internally and externally with the addition of the SPDX document identifier.
 The metadata for the snippet SPDX identifier field is shown in Table 52.

 Table 52 — Metadata for the snippet SPDX identifier field